hanako0311/LFMS-ver2/README.md

-# FindNest: Advanced Lost and Found Management System
+# LFMS: Advanced Lost and Found Management System

 ## Overview
-FindNest is an innovative digital solution designed to streamline and enhance the lost and found process at CIT-University.
+LFMS is an innovative digital solution designed to streamline and enhance the lost and found process at CIT-University.
 This system automates manual procedures, making it easier for students, faculty, and staff to report and claim lost items efficiently.
 With a focus on user-friendliness and security, FindNest offers a comprehensive platform that integrates the reporting, tracking, and management of lost and found items.

 ## Features
 - **Report Found Items**: Users can report found items through an intuitive form, detailing item name, description, location found, and date found.